 Amazingly, nothing in these paintings was changed, added or removed.
 The incredible illusions are all created by the magic of Photoshop.

-Recently, I was able to get in touch with Serena to ask her how she came up with this idea.
+Update: I was able to get in touch with Serena to ask her how she came up with this idea.
 Read that interview below.

 How did the idea come about to tilt-shift Van Gogh's paintings?